UCLA-CS-131/spring-23/index.md

 Welcome to the course website for the Spring 2023 offering of CS 131 at UCLA.

-{: .note }

-The site is still currently under construction since some details for the spring quarter are yet to be finalized.
-Please check for updates frequently and direct any concerns to Ruining at [rding1507@g.ucla.edu](mailto:rding1507@g.ucla.edu).

 Some things that you can do:

 - [read the syllabus]({{site.baseurl}}/syllabus)